 In Moberly, Missouri, Andrea Schumann relies on honey, white wine and a little lemon juice for a low-carb entree that everyone enjoys.
 "The marinade has a light, flavorful taste that works well with any cut of pork," she promises.

 - 1 teaspoon lemon juice

 - 1 boneless whole pork loin roast (2-1/2 pounds)

 - 1/4 cup white wine or chicken broth

 - In a large resealable plastic bag, combine the first six ingredients; add pork roast.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight, turning several times.

 - In a small bowl, combine the wine or broth, honey and brown sugar.
 Brush half over the meat.
 Bake 15 minutes longer.
 Brush with remaining honey mixture.
-Bake 10-20 minutes longer or until a thermometer reads 160°.
-Let stand 10 minutes before slicing.
+Bake 10-20 minutes longer or until a meat thermometer reads 160°.
+Let stand for 10 minutes before slicing.
 Yield: 9 servings.

 Originally published as Marinated Pork Roast in Light & Tasty April/May 2006, p24